 An advisor required of each student organization.
 The advisor must be a salaried staff/faculty member or full-time graduate student at Northwestern University and provide advisory support for the officers and members of the organization.
-In addition, they must complete required paperwork and training with Student Organizations & Activities.
-Resources such as an advisor checklist/expectations worksheet are available on the SOA website.
+In addition, they must complete required paperwork and are encouraged to attend any trainings/professional development sessions led by Student Organizations & Activities.
+Resources for advisors are available on the SOA website.